Preston-Landers/speakur-discussion/README.md

     * Go to the Dashboard for your new App.

     * Under Security and Rules, add the rules from this file...
 (TODO!)

+      * If you don't do this, malicious users will be able to take control of the data / comments.

     * Under Login & Auth, enable Facebook and Google authentication.